Thamir-73/ideagnUpdated/source/_posts/problemofevil.md

 title: Debunking The Problem Of Evil
 date: 2023-12-04
 categories: [Philosophy]
-index_img: img/milkiw.png
+index_img: img/milkiw.jpg
 excerpt: "Topic Stamps:
  1) Getting my biases out of the way:
  2) On the nature of other people’s bias:
- 3) Argument 1: You Can’t keep your cake,& eat it,both:
+ 3) Argument 1: You Can’t keep your cake,& eat it,both
  4) Argument #2: No evil?
  5) Possible Counter-arguments:
  ... "